manassaloi/manassaloi.github.io/_posts/2021-09-24-things-no-one-tell-you.markdown

 - I wrote that most leaders don't follow what they preach on Twitter a few days back.
 People started instantly debating with me on this simple statement.
 Why?
 I never call out people using actual names.
 I don't even hint.
 You would get pissed with these tweets only if you self identify as one of these gyaanis.
 - Then another friend gave me an insight that makes a lot of sense - If you call people by names, you don't leave anything to ambiguity.
 People don't feel you are talking about them.
 You also signal to both of their lovers and haters.
 People who love them will argue.
 People who hate will like, retweet.
 But when you write generic statements, then it causes anxiety.
 People start wondering what if he is writing about me?
 This stresses out people more.
 Now instead of the case where the person being called out by name hating you, you are hated by the entire ecosystem.
 Because lets face it there are actually a lot of grifters and full time gyaanis on Twitter.
-- So going forward I will just try keep my mouth shut on Twitter and write here instead.
+- So going forward I will just keep my mouth shut on Twitter and write here instead.

 **People are not actually kind.
 The same discussions are happening in private groups.**